evacchi/mcprun-playground/README.md

 The Codespace will automatically install:
 - XTP CLI for working with the XTP plugin system
-- MCP.run CLI for searching and using MCP.run servlets
+- MCP.run CLI (mcpx) for searching and using MCP.run servlets
-- Rust toolchain with Cargo, Clippy, and Rustfmt
+- Rust toolchain with Cargo, Clippy, and WebAssembly targets
 - TypeScript with compiler and ts-node
 - All necessary dependencies and development tools